IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 The IHE FHIR Scheduling profile is a vendor agnostic specification providing FHIR APIs and guidance for access to and booking of appointments for patients by both patient and practitioner end users, including cross-organizational workflows.
 This specification is based on [FHIR Version 4.0.1](http://hl7.org/fhir/R4/), and references the [Schedule](http://hl7.org/fhir/R4/schedule.html), [Slot](http://hl7.org/fhir/R4/slot.html), and [Appointment](http://hl7.org/fhir/R4/appointment.html) resources.

+This workflow profile defines transactions that allow a scheduling client to obtain information about possible appointment opportunities based on specific parameters, and, based on that information, allow the client to book an appointment.

 **TODO: Provide an end-user friendly overview of what the profile does for them.
 Keep it brief (a paragraph or two, up to a page).
 If extensive detail is needed, it should be included in Section XX.4- Use Cases.**

 **TODO: Explicitly state whether this is a Workflow, Transport, or Content Module (or combination) profile.
 See the IHE Technical Frameworks General Introduction for definitions of these profile types.
 The IHE Technical Frameworks [General Introduction](https://profiles.ihe.net/GeneralIntro/).**